 These quick and easy Pop-Up Holiday Card Templates make for a quick and easy activity as you near the holidays!
 Students can write one to a family member or to each other!
 For more information read Ali’s exciting blog on How to Make a DIY Mailbox | Holiday Literacy Activity Ideas.

 Does your class love making holiday cards?
-For even more holiday card ideas, read our blog 5 Crafty Christmas Card Ideas for the End of Term!
+For even more holiday card ideas, read our blog 5 Crafty Christmas Card Ideas!

 #3 – Christmas Carols